Second Order Path Variationals in Non-Stationary Online Learning: INTRODUCTION

-\paragraph{Why is this useful?} In this paper, we focus on comparators that reside in the $\mathcal{TV}^{(1)}(C_n)$ class.
-Our goal will be to bound the dynamic regret Eq.\eqref{eq:dregret} against $\bs w_{1:n} \in \mathcal{TV}^{(1)}(C_n)$ as a function of $n$ and $C_n$.
-We emphasize that our algorithm does not take $C_n$ as an input and can \emph{simultaneously} compete with the TV1 family described by \emph{any} $C_n > 0$.
-As discussed earlier, comparators in $\mathcal{TV}^{(1)}(C_n)$ class exhibits a piece-wise linear structure across each coordinate (see Definition \ref{def:piecelinear}).
+\paragraph{Why is this useful?} In this paper, we focus on comparators with bounded $\TV_1$ distance (i.e Eq.\eqref{eq:tvk} with $k=1$).
+Our goal will be to bound the dynamic regret Eq.\eqref{eq:dregret} against $\bs w_{1:n}$ as a function of $n$ and $\TV_1(\bs w_{1:n})$.
+Due to the presence of second order differencing operation in the definition of $\TV_1$, this path length is ideal to capture the variation incurred by comparators with piece-wise linear structure across each coordinate (see Definition \ref{def:piecelinear}).
 The points where the sequence transition from one linear structure to other can be interpreted as abrupt changes or events in the underlying comparator dynamics.
+The value of $\TV_1(\bs w_{1:n})$ simultaneously captures the sparsity (due to the presence of $L_1$ norm in Eq.\eqref{eq:tvk}) and intensity of such changes.
 Many real world time series data are known to contain piece-wise linear trends.
 See for example Fig.\ref{fig:demo} or \citet{l1tf} for more examples.
-Hence controlling the dynamic regret against comparators from $\mathcal{TV}^{(1)}(C_n)$ class has \emph{significant practical value}.
+Hence controlling the dynamic regret in terms of $\TV_1(\bs w_{1:n})$ has \emph{significant practical value}.